hbmartin/intellij-replace-string-format-with-kotlin-template/README.md

 Using it is easy:

-1. Place your cursor in a class or function - or in a file with top-level classes or function
+1. Place your cursor in a `String.format` call in a Kotlin file

 2. Search for this action or choose "Replace String.format with Kotlin String Template" from the bottom of the Code menu